boston gt steam academy

 GT STEAM is designed to serve students who will attend consistently, participate fully, and enjoy small classes with young teachers.
 GT STEAM Academy does not provide credit recovery and must not be required for students who are not ready to be advanced to the next grade level.
 Students with all different levels of academic achievement (far below and far above grade level) have successfully completed the GT STEAM Academy.
 A student's interest in attending the program is a far greater predictor of success than past grades or test scores (which is why we collect neither!).

 While this is an academic enrichment program, we understand the importance of fun during the summer.
 In addition to frequent breaks and outdoor recess, students explore new areas of learning (such as computer science and engineering), participate in daily physical activity, and enjoy weekly special events, including field trips.

 A uniform is not required.
 However, students should wear appropriate clothing.
 Shoulders and stomachs should be covered, and students should wear shoes or sneakers that are appropriate for physical activity.

 Are supplies provided?

 What is the student-teacher ratio?

 Classes are never larger than 15 students.
-With individual Teaching Fellows, class sizes are limited to 10 students.
 Professional educators support Teaching Fellows.
 During activities, professional staff supervise students.